Nessus General Questions:

 How do I launch a scan using Nessus Agents?

-Current Nessus users will find that launching an agent-based scan looks familiar, with just a few small differences.
+Current Nessus users will find that launching an agent-based scan looks familiar to running a scan in Nessus, with just a few small differences.

 - To get started, select a scan template from the “Agents” section of the Scan Library.